May 2020 Afghanistan attacks: 12 May attacks

 At 10 AM on 12 May 2020, three gunmen wearing police uniforms carried out a mass shooting in the maternity ward of Atatürk Children's Hospital in Kabul.
-The hospital is located in the predominately Shi'ite Hazara neighborhood of Dashte Barchi and is assisted by Médecins Sans Frontières (Doctors Without Borders) personnel.
+The hospital is located in the predominately Shi'ite Hazara neighborhood of Dashte Barchi and was assisted by Médecins Sans Frontières (Doctors Without Borders) personnel.
 The attackers killed 24 people and injured another 16.
 The deaths included two small children, a midwife, and 16 mothers, who were either pregnant giving birth or were with their newborns.
 Three of the mothers were shot and killed in the delivery room along with their unborn babies.
 A witness later said that the killers "deliberately, and methodically, killed mothers and pregnant women, in their beds, one after the other."

 The gunmen had walked straight past other wards closer to the hospital's entrance, and attacked only the maternity ward.
 More than 80 women, infants, and staff, including three foreign nationals, were safely evacuated from the hospital, and all of the attackers were killed by the Afghan security forces and their mentoring Norwegian special forces.

 According to Frederic Bonnot, Médecins Sans Frontières' head of programs in Afghanistan: "I went back the day after the attack and what I saw in the maternity (ward) demonstrates it was a systematic shooting of the mothers.
 They went through the rooms in the maternity (ward), shooting women in their beds.
 It was methodical.
 Walls sprayed with bullets, blood on the floors in the rooms, vehicles burnt out and windows shot through."
 Bonnot added: "It’s shocking.
 We know this area has suffered attacks in the past, but no one could believe they would attack a maternity.
 They came to kill the mothers."

 About an hour after the Kabul attack, a suicide bombing took place in Kuz Kunar District (also known as Khewa District), Nangarhar Province at the funeral of Shaikh Akram, a former commander of the district's police force, who had died of a heart attack a day earlier.
 The blast killed 32 people and injured 133 others, some severely.
 Abdullah Malikzai, a member of Nangarhar's provincial council, was killed in the attack, while his father, Malik Qais Noor Agha, a lawmaker, was wounded.